 March 2022 Flava Works Updates: We have not heard from Flava in a while.
 We were not sure if they had stopped pursuing infringement claims of their movies torrented through Gay Torrents, (ex.
 ThugBoy title) but it now appears they may be back in full force.
 If you received a letter from Flava in Illinois threatening litigation, call us for a free evaluation of your case.
 We can be reached at (877) 276-5084.
 We have helped many people get these cases settled privately and anonymously at the best price possible.

 This blog involves demand letters and lawsuits brought by Flava Works.
-This company strongly enforces their copyrights so it is very wise to seek legal counsel before trying to handle this case on your own.
+This company strongly enforces its copyrights so it is very wise to seek legal counsel before trying to handle this case on your own.
 If you ignore a demand letter, a federal court lawsuit could be filed.
 Then, it is wise to seek IP legal counsel to defend you.
 As we like to say You CLICK we DEFEND®

 Sample allegations in a Flava Works lawsuit

 Here is one lawsuit I found filed by Flav a Works alleging copyright infringement.
 Some sample allegations are:

 From the motion to dismiss for lack of jurisdiction: